This Air Fryer Shrimp has the best smoky flavor and ready in under 15 minutes! The shrimp comes out juicy, succulent and tender!

 This air fryer shrimp recipe is incredibly easy!

-Preparation: This recipe requires a preheat to 400 degrees F.
+Preparation: This recipe requires a preheat of air fryer to 400 degrees F.

 Add shrimp to a colander to rinse and drain them before placing them in a medium bowl.
 Pat the shrimp dry with paper towels.